Complaining about a councillor

 Complaints dealt with by a standards sub-committee

-The standards sub-committee can only deal with complaints about the behaviour of a council member, co-optee or member of its town and parish councils.
-It will not deal with complaints about things that are not covered by the Members Code of Conduct.
-If you make a complaint to the standards committee, it must be in writing.
+The standards sub-committee can only deal with complaints about the behaviour of a member, co-optee of South Gloucestershire Council or member of its town and parish councils.
+It will not deal with complaints about matters that are not covered by the Members Code of Conduct.

 What happens to your complaint